sgaul/opportunity/index.md

 ### What is driving the Opportunity Index?

 With a composite index of z-scores, it helps to see if specific variables are playing more of a role in determining the final index values.
-The OECD guide to composite indicators notes that using z-scores means that "indicators with extreme values thus have a greater effect on the composite indicator."
+The [OECD guide to composite indicators](http://www.oecd.org/std/42495745.pdf) notes that using z-scores means that 'indicators with extreme values thus have a greater effect on the composite indicator.'
 That can be an issue in a state with a high degree of inequality and concentration of poverty.

 As a start, we know that many of the variables are correlated with each other - the correlation matrix below shows that several of the variables - poverty, public assistance, etc. - are correlated with each other.
 Job growth has almost no correlation with any of the variables.